jdwh08/foxnote-quartzsite/content/Randomized Linear Algebra.md

 *How do we get to this?
 Sketch-And-Solve method (there are others)*
 1. Sample a random matrix $S$.
 Solve the least squares method, but we do some sampling so $A\rightarrow SA, b \rightarrow Sb$.
 2. We design $SA$ to have many fewer rows than $A$.
-(This might be analogous to stripping off the extra rows in an "Economy" [[Singular Value Decomposition (SVD)]].)
+(This might be analogous to stripping off the extra rows in an "Economy" [[Singular Value Decomposition]].)
 This creates a "sketch" of the problem.
 3. The sketch and solve problem has the following property with high probability:
 $$x^*=\arg\min||Ax-b||_2,\ \tilde{x}=\arg\min||SAx-Sb||_2$$
 $$||A\tilde{x}-b||_2\approx |||Ax^*-b||_2$$